ArthurClemens/polythene/app/docs/icon.md

 ## Usage

-###  Preferred usage
+###  Recommended usage

-SVG embedded in a Mithril template works best because the JavaScript can be inlined, which saves a server call for each icon.
+SVG embedded in a Mithril element works best because the JavaScript can be inlined, which saves a server call for each icon.

 A "Mithril-ified" SVG icon ("msvg") is basically: